 See How They Run

-Currently nominated for the BAFTA Award for Outstanding British Film (to be realised on 19 February 2023), See How They Run transports viewers to 1950s London, where plans for a movie version of Agatha Christie’s The Mousetrap West End show are halted when a member of the crew is murdered.
+Nominated for the BAFTA Award for Outstanding British Film, See How They Run transports viewers to 1950s London, where plans for a movie version of Agatha Christie’s The Mousetrap West End show are halted when a member of the crew is murdered.
 Starring Saoirse Ronan and Sam Rockwell, this new British film draws on the old but remains a fresh, glamorous whodunit in classic British style.

 Empire of Light

-Where to watch: Empire of Light is still in cinemas, and will later be streaming on Disney+.
+Stream It: Empire of Light is streaming now on Disney+.

 With filming wrapped in December 2022, this World War II biopic is expected to be released in 2023, with Kate Winslet in the titular lead role.
 The film will follow Lee Miller, a real New York City glamour model who became a photojournalist and Vogue’s war correspondent during WWII, chronicling events such as the London Blitz, the liberation of Paris and concentration camps.
 Andy Samberg, Marion Cotillard and Josh O’Connor will also star.